webrogue-runtime/angle-builder/README.md

 - Build Angle for Android
 - Package GLES/EGL/KHR headers

-All build scripts should runnable both from GitHub Actions workflows and locally.
+All build scripts should be runnable both from GitHub Actions workflows and locally.